 The Arizona Revised Statutes have been updated to include the revised sections from the 54th Legislature, 2nd Regular Session.
 Please note that the next update of this compilation will not take place until after the conclusion of the 55th Legislature, 1st Regular Session, which convenes in January 2021.

 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 6-852.
 Exemptions and allowed activities

 A. For the purposes of this article, a person does not engage in the trust business by:

-1. Rendering services as an attorney-at-law in the performance of his duties as such.
+1. Rendering services as an attorney-at-law in the performance of the person's duties as such.

 2. Acting as trustee under a deed of trust made only as security for the payment of money or for the performance of another act.

 3. Acting as a trustee in bankruptcy or as a receiver.

 4. Holding trusts of real estate for the primary purpose of subdivision, development or sale, or to facilitate any business transaction with respect to such real estate, provided such person is not regularly engaged in the business of acting as a trustee for such trusts.